Polymer/old-docs-site/app/2.0/start/first-element/step-3.md

   * The `icon="[[toggleIcon]]" `assignment is a <em>data binding</em>.
 It links your element's `toggleIcon` <em>property</em> with the `<iron-icon>`'s `icon` property.

 You could now use your element and set the `toggleIcon` property in markup or using JavaScript.
-If you're doing this tutorial in Plunker, you should see the icons change as soon as you add the `toggleIcon` binding.
-If you're curious about where the new icons come from, take a look at `icon-toggle-demo.html`.
-(If you downloaded the starting code, this file is in the `demo` folder.
-If you're using Plunker, all files are at the same level.)
+If you're curious about where the new icons come from, take a look at `icon-toggle-demo.html` in the `demo` folder.

 You'll see lines like this: